 Contemporary History and Cultures of History

-The self-enlightenment of democratic society about its past is one of the fundamental prerequisites of democracy after experiences of war, dictatorship and genocide.
-The Jena Center 20th Century History and the Imre Kertész Kolleg Jena, in close cooperation with the memorial sites in Buchenwald and Mittelbau-Dora, are among the most outstanding locations for research into European contemporary history and its historical cultural aspects.
+The self-enlightenment of democratic societies about their past is one of the fundamental prerequisites of democracy after experiences of war, dictatorship and genocide.
+The Jena Center 20th Century History and the Imre Kertész Kolleg Jena, in close cooperation with the Buchenwald and Mittelbau-Dora Memorials Foundation, are among the most outstanding locations for research into European contemporary history and its historical cultural aspects.

 Social Change